 Madison Reads Leopold is a community celebration organized for Aldo Leopold Weekend, sponsored by the Aldo Leopold Foundation.

 Also for Leopold Weekend (see events calendar for details):

-- Friday, March 2, Green Fire brown bag lunch, 11 a.m.–2 p.m.
-Watch and discuss the Aldo Leopold documentary.
+- Friday, March 1, Green Fire brown bag lunch, 11 a.m.–2 p.m.
+Aldo Leopold documentary over lunch, followed by a discussion.
 BYO lunch and beverage.
-Free event, but please register by February 26.

 “What a wonderful event to be part of every year to honor Leopold, and to start to know our ecological community.
 Thank you for this tradition!” — Reader